-- 1) The Inquiry Institute (4 days) held each March in Monterey, CA - 2) One of three Design Institutes (2 days) held at various locations in April.
+- 1) The Inquiry Institute (4 days) held each March in Monterey, CA - 2) One of two Design Institutes (2 days) held in Santa Cruz and Houston in April.

-After these two institutes, participants work independently on their teaching team, managing their own meetings that can be worked around their research and other obligations.
+After these two institutes, participants work independently on their teaching team, managing meetings that can be worked around their research and other obligations.
 The practical teaching experience is generally over the course of one or two days.